riskydoggo/riskydoggo/README.md

 ![FrankHarrisUtsaGIF](https://github.com/riskydoggo/riskydoggo/assets/143219280/6a2c2841-2c24-42ac-b233-5545fd540b01)

 In my free time, I enjoy drawing, petting my cat, and playing basketball⛹️.

-Send me an email @jjloftus05@outlook.com if you need to contact me.
+ Feel free to send me an email @jjloftus05@outlook.com if you would like to reach out to me.
 Thank you!